aattuluri/cat-recognition/README.md

 **Key - Required - Data type**
 _______________________________________
 *image* - Mandatory - String
 Base64 encoded text matrix (containing only the characters + and space).
-The size of this field be less than or equals 2 Mb
+The size of this field should be less than or equals 1 MiB

 *threshold* - Optional - Number
 A value between (25.0 to 100.0), specifies the minimum confidence with which the cat image should be located in the submitted image